alanvoss/talk_proposals/rubyconf/regular_expressions.md

-Mastering Regular Expressions from a Perl Guy
+# Mastering Regular Expressions from a Perl Guy

+## Track?

-Track?: Beyond Ruby (because this isn't really limited to Ruby) or Fundamentals
+Beyond Ruby (because this isn't really limited to Ruby) or Fundamentals

-Abstract
+## Abstract

 Ever cared to know what is happening behind-the-scenes with your regular expression engine, or how you can make your expressions better?

-Description
+## Description

 Do you think regular expressions are black magic?
 Have you ever considered making them a larger part of your Ruby tool belt?
 Do you